CONPROSYS/LINUX-SDK_driver/Readme.md

     * CPS-MCS341 I/O Driver Modules[![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://github.com/CONPROSYS/LINUX-SDK_driver/blob/master/cps-iolib/gpl-2.0.txt)
         * version 1.0.6
     > Caution : When this driver is loading, cps-driver can not run.

 ## Change logs

+* Ver.1.4.3.0
+    * 8250_cpscom Ver.1.0.7 -> 1.0.8
+        * Fixed.
+The cpscom_serial_in function does not return the right value.[This is occured 8250_cpscom version 1.0.7 only.]
+        * Updated.
+The driver added the Revision attribute and the Board Version attribute.
 * Ver.1.4.2.0
     * cps-driver Ver.1.1.2 -> 1.1.3
         * Fixed.
 When cps-driver and cps-iolib are accessing devices, the process gets grabled data.